geonetwork/geonetwork-microservices/modules/library/common-error/README.md

 api.exception.record.notFound=No record could be found with id {0}.
 ```

+* Errors return the error cause but also if possible options to solve the problem. eg. an invalid parameter based on an enum, error MUST return the possibilities.

-Errors can be returned as JSON/XML/HTML depending on `Accept` header:
+* Errors can be returned as JSON/XML/HTML depending on `Accept` header:

 ```shell script
 curl -v -H "Accept:application/json" -H "Accept-language:en" http://localhost:9902/errortestlocalized